hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * Yes... that is the issue:) I think that if one explicitly use `/dir` than the dir should be used and not some previous one, which may be unrelated.

 [11:09:59](#xJEi5ySveB7E-Kkm6d-6NOt8P6i2Qfdvk5wf-0W2qQ8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 But hard to say.. to be honest..
 I was not using `request-dir` so far.
-That is reason why I try to discuss it here Ì†ΩÌ∏â
+That is reason why I try to discuss it here üòâ

 [11:10:14](#xEihU1lut4sb-KpG4bQPbognhLJDlqX6kXd3KWyoYtw) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * But hard to say.. to be honest..
 I was not using `request-dir` so far.
 That is the reason why I try to discuss it here ;-)

 [11:44:15](#0Q3mleUoADLZguUmE8EZb1b9UrUZ9RZd7dQK_H2Zu64) <hiiamboris (NOT THIS ONE)>:
-I see Ì†ΩÌ∏â Well, then in this model you'll have to reinvent the `/keep/dir` logic in your program likely, by using `/dir` for the first request and then with no refinements after that.
+I see üòâ Well, then in this model you'll have to reinvent the `/keep/dir` logic in your program likely, by using `/dir` for the first request and then with no refinements after that.

 [13:08:22](#TnvhE26b27HuYrrqx9iimCyXIV8fDj1MWF5mZQUVcLI) <loziniak (Maciej ≈Åozi≈Ñski)>:
 @hiiamboris thanks for reporting [that](https://gitter.im/red/bugs?at=5fdd2eeb93af5216fc4d3925)‚Üë.
-I'm always a little late Ì†ΩÌ∏õ
+I'm always a little late üòõ

 [14:17:19](#CCNrIW06a82nvSpgT_EpRLR6Kx2_LCU7EZV_kVx7ujE) <hiiamboris (NOT THIS ONE)>:
 Sure.
-Bugs are easy to forget about, so better to report them asap Ì†ΩÌ∏â
+Bugs are easy to forget about, so better to report them asap üòâ

 ## 25-Dec-2020